ESC

 Northern Mariana Islands

-formally claimed and named by Spain in 1667 in honor of the Spanish Queen, MARIANA of Austria
+Spain named the islands in 1667 in honor of the Spanish Queen, MARIANA of Austria

 Trust Territory of the Pacific Islands, Mariana Islands District